-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments passenger ships and containerships are the ship categories producing the highest amount of emissions per ship at berth.
-Accordingly, emissions from these categories of ships should be addressed as a priority. in port.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments to reduce emissions at berth from ships that draw power from their engines during their stay in port.
+According to the data collected within the framework of Regulation (EU) 2015/757 in 2018, passenger ships and containerships are the ship categories producing the highest amount of emissions per ship at berth.
+Accordingly, emissions from these categories of ships should be addressed as a priority. cities.
+Therefore, specific and stringent obligations should be imposed to reduce emissions at berth from ships that draw power from their engines during their stay in port.
 According to the data collected within the framework of Regulation (EU) 2015/757 in 2018, passenger ships and containerships areas well as reduces the amount of GHG emissions generated by maritime transport.
-OPS represents an increasingly clean power supply available to ships, in view of the growing renewables share in the EU electricity mix.
+OPS represents an increasingly clean power supply available to ships , in view of the growing renewables share in the EU electricity mix.
 While only the provision on OPS connection points is covered by Directive 2014/94/EU, the demand for and, as a result, the deployment of this technology have remained limited.
-Therefore, specific rules should be established to mandate the use of OPS bycontainerships and passenger ships, being the ship categories which are producing the highest amount of emissions per ship while moored at the quayside, according to the data collected within the framework of Regulation (EU) 2015/757 in 2018 at berth.
-Accordingly, emissions from these eategories of ships should be addressed as a priority.
+Therefore, specific rules should be established to mandate the use of OPS bycontainerships and passenger ships, being the ship categories which are producing the highest amount of emissions per ship while moored at the quayside, according to the data collected within the framework of Regulation (EU) (20) The use of on-shore power supply (OPS) abates air pollution produced by ships (sulphur oxides, nitrogen oxides and particulate matter) at berth is a significant concern for coastal areas and port eities.
+Therefore, specific and stringent obligations should be imposed to reduce emissions at berth from ships that draw power from their engines during their stay in port.
+According to the data collected within the framework of Regulation (EU) 2015/757 in 2018, passenger ships and containerships areas well as reduces the amount of GHG emissions generated by maritime transport.
+OPS represents an increasingly clean power supply available to ships., in view of the growing shares of renewables share-and fossil free energy sources in the EU electricity mix.
+While only the provision on OPS connection points is covered by Directive